 Syntax of Redshift Extract Command

-The EXTRACT function returns a part of the date or time from TIMESTAMP, TIME, or TIMETZ expression, such as a day, month, year, hour, minute, second, millisecond, microsecond.
+The EXTRACT function returns a part of the date or time from the TIMESTAMP, TIME, or TIMETZ expression, such as a day, month, year, hour, minute, second, millisecond, or microsecond.
 Below is the general syntax for the EXTRACT command:

 EXTRACT ( datepart FROM { TIMESTAMP 'literal' | time | timetz } )